-The School Board prohibits the use of any form of tobacco products in any area utilized by students or designated for student activities.
+The School Board prohibits the use of any form of tobacco products (including synthetic tobacco and electronic cigarettes) in any area utilized by students or designated for student activities.
 Additionally, and in accordance with law and other governing regulations, prohibits the use of tobacco products in any form in facilities, vehicles, and areas designated for the various student programs and activities.